Why you should visit Japan in Winter.

 Visit Japan in Winter: When the snow takes over.

 Further West, in the Japanese Alps, the snow has made its kingdom.
-In towns like Shirakawa-go, nothing seems to stop it and the small wooden houses hold as much snow as it possibly can without collapsing.
+In towns like Shirakawa-go and Takayama (visit this link for a guide to the local ryokan), nothing seems to stop it and the small wooden houses hold as much snow as it possibly can without collapsing.
 The monkeys of Nagano try to find heat wherever they can, as the many snow storms tend to cut their usual supply of heat.
 Welcome, essentially, to Narnia.
 This part of Japan sees more snowfall in winter than almost anywhere in the world, it’s not uncommon to see several metres of snow come down over just a few days.
 Priests try to warm up while waiting at the door of their temples, animals huddle together in the hope of finding some warmth, and the food steams from every restaurants where people line up to get a seat to warm up their cold hands.

 Visit Japan in Winter: In the South, the crowds are fewer.